Spatial Network Calculus: Toward Deterministic Wireless Networking: Introduction

 Most existing literature focuses on improving the performance of wireless networks including link success probability, rate, and latency.
-Miao \cite{miao2012joint} proposes a joint power control algorithm with QoS guarantee using the convex optimization method that satisfies the minimum rate constraint of the delay-constraint service and the proportional fairness of the best-effort service.
+Miao {et al.} \cite{miao2012joint} propose a joint power control algorithm with QoS guarantee using the convex optimization method that satisfies the minimum rate constraint of the delay-constraint service and the proportional fairness of the best-effort service.
 Liu's research \cite{liu2011utility} proposes an algorithm that not only enhances the utility for best-effort users but also diminishes the outage probability for rate-constrained users.
 In scenarios where resource availability is constrained, the allocation of priority becomes a critical consideration.
-Choi et al. \cite{choi2022modeling} suggest a mechanism where vehicles engage in transmission based on the highest requirement among their neighboring vehicles.
-Kumar and colleagues \cite{kumar2018priority} introduce a method for assigning terminal requirements, factoring in both the ongoing service and the terminal location.
-Abdel-Hadi \cite{abdel2014utility} focuses on finding the optimal solution for the resource allocation problem that includes users with requirements.
+Choi \cite{choi2022modeling} suggests a mechanism where vehicles engage in transmission based on the highest requirement among their neighboring vehicles.
+Kumar and colleagues \cite{kumar2018priority} introduce a method for assigning terminal requirements, factoring in both the ongoing service and the terminal location. {Abdel-Hadi and Clancy \cite{abdel2014utility} focus} on finding the optimal solution for the resource allocation problem that includes users with requirements.
 Lee's work \cite{lee2004opportunistic} delves into the realm of optimal power control, prioritizing services and thereby directing power control in alignment with these requirements.
-In \cite{kumar2018priority, abdel2014utility, lee2004opportunistic}, the authors focused on the multi-priority mechanisms and power resource allocation strategies in communication networks, which improve performance and fairness to terminal users.
+In \cite{kumar2018priority, abdel2014utility, lee2004opportunistic}, the authors focus on the multi-priority mechanisms and power resource allocation strategies in communication networks, which improve performance and fairness to terminal users.